An Interdisciplinary Project

 I want to name something left unsaid elsewhere in this project, and I want to name it here, in the section on communications, because it is fundamentally a question about language, voice, and the politics of who speaks in what tongue and with what authority.

 I was reaching toward a different language, still far from arriving in it.
-I was borrowing rather than reclaiming Spanish as my own, Spanish belongs to the communities, the histories, the living cultures for whom it is a mother tongue, and Mexico is a living country with a living language whose relationship to that tongue is one of first belonging; mine is secondary.
-What I was doing, more accurately, was reaching away from the English that had become the language of my professional performance, the language of contracts and evaluations and institutional self-management, and in that reaching I found a different quality of attention.
+I was borrowing rather than reclaiming Spanish as my own; Spanish belongs to the communities, the histories, the living cultures for whom it is a mother tongue, and Mexico is a living country with a living language whose relationship to that tongue is one of first belonging; mine is secondary.
+What I was doing, more accurately, was reaching away from the English that had become the language of my professional performance, the language of contracts and evaluations and institutional self-management, and in that reaching, I found a different quality of attention.
 A loosening.
 A permission to be less precise, less polished, less managed.

-Hélène Cixous (1976) writes about the relationship between language and the body, about the ways that dominant linguistic registers can contain and constrain what can be said and felt.
+Hélène Cixous (1976) writes about the relationship between language and the body, about how dominant linguistic registers can contain and constrain what can be said and felt.
 I understand my reaching toward Spanish as a gesture in that direction, an attempt to find a register less colonized by institutional demand.
 But I hold this alongside the recognition that Spanish is itself a colonial language in the territories where I used it, and that my use of it as a white settler visitor carries its own set of complications that I leave incompletely resolved.

 Whether what I did constitutes a genuine linguistic act or a kind of appropriation is a question I hold openly.
 I am accountable to that question.
 I leave it unresolved here, as I believe it should remain open.
 What I can say is that I named the limits of my Spanish consistently throughout the project, in translation notes that appear with every bilingual passage, and that the Spanish was always offered as a reaching rather than a claiming.
 The imperfection is part of the argument: that reclamation is possible without perfection, and that a body reaching toward a different language, however haltingly, however honestly, is doing something worth naming, even when what it is doing cannot be fully defended.